Painful intelligence: What AI can tell us about human suffering: Emotions interrupt ongoing processing

-More complex organisms are able to \textit{predict} impending danger at a much greater distance and temporal delay, as discussed at the end of Chapter~\ref{self.ch}.
+More complex organisms are able to \textit{predict} impending danger at a much greater distance and temporal delay.
 While disgust, and even pain, already have such a predictive quality in primitive form, complex organisms can predict risk of damage before the pain or disgust systems are activated.
-The signal related to such anticipated danger is \textit{fear}, which interrupts ongoing activity and directs processing to avoidance of the dangerous object.
-This interrupting viewpoint on fear is different from our discussion of fear in Chapter~\ref{self.ch}, where we linked fear directly to suffering through the concept of self.
-Thus we see explictly how emotions have many components or aspects even regarding computation.
+The emotion triggered by such anticipated danger is \textit{fear}, which interrupts ongoing activity and directs processing to avoidance of the dangerous object.
+The computation of threat (Chapter~\ref{threat.ch}) is clearly an essential part of the system that decides if the interrupt should be triggered.
+While detection of threat and fear are intimately related, this interrupting quality of fear is one reason why fear has to be seen distinct from mere detection of threat.
+A threat may or may not lead to triggering of an interrupt, based on some further evaluation of its importance and urgency.